lawrencelogoh/lawrencelogoh.github.io/blog/src/2023-plans.md

 So the plan is to become good at two of them at least.
 Python and Go seem like the obvious choices so I'll go with them for now.
 While I do that, I also plan to at least check out Rust and Zig and see how I like them.
+When it comes to programming domains, I want to become a well-rounded backend developer and improve my frontend skills.
 Beyond that, I will be trying out other domains like mobile development and OS development(for fun).
+What this will generally look like is, building a lot of projects that are not necessarily useful to the general public.
+But if I can do that, I will.

 ## Money
-I've lived a very comfortable life.Because of that, I haven't had to really think about money until now.
+I've lived a very comfortable life.
+Because of that, I haven't had to think about money until now.
 I want to do a lot of cool stuff but money seems to be the thing that I lack to do them.
 So this year, I'm going to focus on making money.
-My humble goal for now is at least a steady income of $2000.
+My humble goal, for now, is at least an average income of $2000/month by the end of the year.
 I know I can make more than that, but I live in Ghana, and most employers don't pay that much.
 I'm going to try to make this by freelancing and building projects.
 I'll add a job if necessary.

-There are other goals I have but I'm not sure if it's appropriate to share them publicly.
+## Other skills
+As you can already tell, my writing is shit.
+I want to write a book next year about a concept I'm chewing on, so it has to be improved.
+Another big one is some type of artistic outlet that is not writing.
+The ones I'm most attracted to right now are drawing and the electric guitar.

+This is a non-exhaustive list but these are the non-negotiables.
+They come first before everything else.

+Happy New Year.